taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 npm install --save react-redux
 ~~~~~~~~

-Second, instead of wrapping the React root component into the `render()` function and subscribing it to the `store.subscribe()` method, you will use the plain React root component again but use the Provider component by react-redux.
+Second, instead of wrapping the React root component into the `render()` function and subscribing it to the `store.subscribe()` method, you will use the plain React root component again but use the `Provider` component given by react-redux.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~